 - Students must satisfactorily complete 15 credits in the Negotiation & Dispute Resolution curriculum out of 24 required credits for graduation.

-- Candidates who have already completed these subjects may apply to waive required courses and to substitute another approved Negotiation & Dispute Resolution course.
+- Candidates who have already completed these subjects may apply to waive required courses and substitute other approved Negotiation & Dispute Resolution courses.

 - Students may complete the degree in one year.